BrownUniversity/passport-shibboleth/example/README.md

 ```
   npm install
-  sudo npm link brown-shib
+  sudo npm link passport-shibboleth
 ```

-If for some reason you run `npm install` again, you'll need to rerun `sudo npm link brown-shib`.
+If for some reason you run `npm install` again, you'll need to rerun `sudo npm link passport-shibboleth`.

 ## Usage